dpaschal-lf/tankDesigner/README.md

 			- death: when tank dies,
 			- collision: when tank collides with something
 		- callback (function) - the handler to execute when the event happens
+- getComponentSpecs
+	- purpose: get specifications of an item on your tank
+	- params:
+		- item (string) - the item you want the specs of
+	- return: (object) with specs of the item in question